 Rebecca Clark, PhD, MSN, RN, CNM, WHNP-BC

-As the Nurse Scientist at Pennsylvania Hospital, the nation’s first hospital, I am responsible for developing and implementing a strategic vision for nursing research, innovation
+As the Nurse Scientist at Pennsylvania Hospital, the nation’s first hospital, I am responsible for developing and implementing a strategic vision for nursing research and innovation.

 - PhD, John Hopkins University School of Nursing, 2018